 What is SEO?

-Search Engine Optimisation or SEO, is a broad term that covers all the techniques used to increase a website’s visibility in organic search results.
-This can be inclusive of web development techniques incorporating HTML and web design, and digital marketing practices focussing on content and keywords.
+SEO or Search Engine Optimisation, is a term that covers all techniques used to increase a website’s visibility in organic search results.
+It’s inclusive of web development techniques such as HTML, web design, content and keywords.
+Basically, it’s what makes your website appear higher on search engines like Google.

-It’s important to also remember that data and analytics also play a huge part in SEO.
-At OggaDoon we look at readability, domain authority, site speed, and reliability, and bring in reports from various Google tools to look at the wider picture and identify areas we can work to improve on.
+At OggaDoon, we look at readability, domain authority, site speed, and reliability.
+We also bring in reports from Google tools to look at the wider picture and identify areas we can work on.
+Speak to us today to find out how we could help your business.

 How does web design and content affect SEO?